Deformations of Rational T-Varieties: Abstract

 \section{Abstract}

-We show how to construct certain homogeneous deformations of degree zero for rational normal varieties with codimension one torus action.
+We show how to construct certain homogeneous deformations for rational normal varieties with codimension one torus action.
 This can then be used to construct homogeneous deformations of any toric variety in arbitrary degree.
 For locally trivial deformations coming from this construction, we calculate the image of the Kodaira-Spencer map.
-We then show that for a smooth complete toric variety, our homogeneous deformations span the space of infinitesimal deformations.
+We then show that for a smooth complete toric variety, our homogeneous deformations span the space of first-order deformations.

 Keywords: Toric varieties, deformation theory, $T$-varieties \\

 MSC: Primary 14D15; Secondary 14M25.